Al Pacino as Tony Montana, ambitious Cuban-American cocaine dealer

 This suit’s trousers are flat front with a low rise.
 Tony never removes the jacket, so we only see the slanted side pockets, although his suits typically have a right rear button-through jetted pocket, so we can expect the same with this suit.
 He wears a cordovan leather belt with a small rounded brass single-prong buckle.

 The trouser bottoms are plain-hemmed with a slight flare and a short break, showing off his shoes and most of his socks whenever he is sitting or lounging.

-Tony’s oxfords are cordovan leather to match his belt and have a raised heel to enhance Pacino’s 5’7″ height, giving him a slight edge over Michelle Pfeiffer but he still looks diminutive next to the 6’2″ Paul Shenar and even 5’11” F. Murray Abraham.
+Tony’s oxfords are cordovan leather to match his belt and have a raised heel to enhance Pacino’s 5’7″ height, giving him a slight edge over Michelle Pfeiffer but he still looks short next to the 6’2″ Paul Shenar and the 5’11” F. Murray Abraham.
 Despite his height, Tony’s presence is commanding and the difference in size is hardly noticeable.